GATE 2026 Life Sciences (XL) Syllabus, Important Topics & Chapters with Weightage

 Related links:

-The GATE Life Science Syllabus 2025 for Botany covers topics such as botanical nomenclature, the history of plant taxonomy, anatomy of roots, stems, and leaves, the life cycle of angiosperms, development of male and female gametophytes, metabolism and bioenergetics, plant water relations, cell cycle and division, and principles, methods, and classification of plant diseases.
+The GATE Life Science Syllabus 2026 for Botany is expected to have topics such as botanical nomenclature, the history of plant taxonomy, anatomy of roots, stems, and leaves, the life cycle of angiosperms, development of male and female gametophytes, metabolism and bioenergetics, plant water relations, cell cycle and division, and principles, methods, and classification of plant diseases.

 Section 1: Plant Systematics